BMW Car Wash Overview

 Proper BMW Car Wash Procedure

 When washing your BMW it helps to take the “Bottom-Up” approach.
 Begin by scrubbing and rinsing the wheels and tires before continuing to the body.
 This will save you valuable time and annoyance of having to inevitably re-wash or dry sections of your BMW over and over again from water splashing.
 A standard hose or pressure washer will work on typical BMW alloy and aluminum rims.
-We recommend Greenworks Pressure Washer because of it’s compact size and high water pressure ideal for all situations.
+We recommend Sun Joe’s Pressure Washers because of their compact size and high water pressure ideal for all situations.

 Note: While using a standard hose will work fine, it’s not quite as successful as a Pressure Washer at rinsing off a lot of the tiny bits of dirt and grime.